Last Updated: March 27, 2023

 What are the Ingredients for the Best Offshore Banks?

-Now that we’ve gone over what to avoid when it comes to offshore banks, let’s look at what makes for a good offshore bank.
+After going over what to avoid when it comes to offshore banks, let’s look at what makes offshore banks good.

 An offshore bank is only as good as the jurisdiction that it’s located in.

-Certain jurisdictions aren’t monetarily stable, which makes holding local currency risky and increases the likelihood that the government might take your money – something that actually happened in Cyprus a few years ago.
+Certain jurisdictions aren’t monetarily stable.
+Which makes holding local currency risky and increases the likelihood that the government might take your money.
+That’s something that actually happened in Cyprus a few years ago.

-Additionally, as I mentioned in the previous section, many traditional offshore banking jurisdictions also aren’t great places to bank.
+As mentioned, many traditional offshore banking jurisdictions aren’t great places to bank.
 Their governments are constantly under pressure for compliance, and their banks aren’t always the easiest to deal with.